CHIMB/autolink/README.md

-This package would be most beneficial in the field of data science, specifically data-linkage and data analysis as the `datalink` package would help make algorithm design and testing process more streamlined as the end-user of the package would not be required to make programmatic changes to an R script and instead would only need to mix-and-match different blocking and matching variables, and what rules they would like for each.
+This package would be most beneficial in the field of data science, specifically data-linkage and data analysis as the `datalink` package would help make algorithm design and the testing process more streamlined, as the end-user of the package would not be required to make any programmatic changes to an R script and instead would only need to mix-and-match different blocking and matching variables, and what rules they would like for each.
+Doing so until a desired linkage rate is achieved.

 # Installation